 These messages are perhaps what people first think of as spam.
 Just as there used to be a bloke down the pub – in 80s sitcoms at least – trying to flog his armful of luxury timepieces that had supposedly fallen off the back of a lorry, so today exactly the same thing happens on the internet with adverts for shoddy and sometimes dangerous goods.
 However, on the internet the bloke has a better disguise and can run away quicker, quite likely with your credit card details.

-Usually this is advertising a website or ‘online store’ selling something cheap to produce but illegal in most countries, maybe because it’s an infringement of trademark or copyright, or of regulations on licensing and advertising of prescription medicines.
+Usually this is advertising a website or ‘online store’ selling something cheap to produce but illegal in most countries, maybe because it’s an infringement of trademark or copyright, or it violates regulations on licensing and advertising of prescription medicines.
 Since the business is well known to be dodgy anyway, to get around blocks the spammer gangs aren’t afraid to use ‘botnets’, which are networks of thousands of infected Windows computers (see below).
 This makes it harder to block the spam using a blocklist or trace the spam, because it originates from thousands of dynamic locations in cyberspace.
 It also means that reporting the source via SpamCop to the ISP or institution responsible for connecting the infected computer to the network is not very effective in such a case.
 Nevertheless the distinctive web link and text it includes can still make it worth reporting, forwarding directly to the responsible web host or sending to us.
 Similarly the spammers may try to vary or disguise the link to their site, to try to avoid some very successful methods of spam detection (for example URIBL) which match lists of web addresses.